asmarcheva/asmarcheva.github.io/index.md

 I study Environmental and Resource economics, and I'm particularly interested in water management, climate change adaptation, and environmental valuation.

+My job market paper will be about how farms learn about and adapt to climate change through choices about water use.

 My **CV** is [here](./cv.html).
 You can reach me at <a href="asm395@cornell.edu">asm395@cornell.edu</a>.

 ## Current work